2026 First Alarm Girls+ Fire Camp is coming Oct. 17-18 Registration opens Sept. 2026

 Mechanical aptitude is a very helpful tool in the fire servcie.
 Learn about gear ratios, ropes and pulleys, levers and fulcrums, etc. Let's geek out a bit!

 Suppression, Administration, Prevention, Communications/Dispatch, Operations...
 What do they do and how can you get there?
-Learn some steps to pursue a career in the fire service.
+Learn some steps to pursue various careers in the fire service.

 Have a question, idea, or thought you'd like to share regarding First Alarm Girls' Fire Camp?
 Don't be shy, reach out!